How to Get Into Building Automation in NYC

 The Honest Version

+Building automation is not a shortcut.
+It's a skill.
 But the training exists.
 It's free.
 It leads directly to paid work.
-And the industry needs people badly enough that a motivated 22-year-old who completes a serious program can go from zero to employed in under six months.
+And the industry needs people badly enough that a motivated person who completes a serious program can go from zero to employed in under six months.